})

 Introduction

-Understand Security Monitoring Systems
+What Are Security Monitoring Systems for Construction Sites?

 Access Control Solutions are vital for managing site entry.
 Technologies such as key cards and biometric scanners ensure that only authorised individuals can access the site.
-By implementing robust access controls, construction managers can mitigate the risk of theft and ensure compliance with safety regulations.
+By implementing robust access controls, construction managers mitigate the risk of theft and ensure compliance with safety regulations.

 Alert Mechanisms serve as immediate notifications for personnel in the event of unauthorised entry or breaches.
 When combined with CCTV, these systems create a layered protection strategy that enhances the role of the security monitor.